sirjust/DarkChess/README.md

 This process goes through each card until all have been moved

 ##### **Use a card**
-Play and use a card are two different things.
-To play a card the player has only to move the card object to a specific position.
-To use a card the player has also to select the right tiles and on the tiles has to be a object which can be detected e.g a other character object.
+Play and use a card objects are two different things.
+To play a card object the player has only to move the card object to a specific position.
+To use a card object the player has also to select the right tiles and on the tiles has to be a object which can be detected e.g a other character object.

 -> AllSkills() mit einbringen und auch detecting system verwenden

 ##### **Draw a Card**
 As soon as the player presses on the `DrawButton`, it is checked whether the maximum number of cards is exceeded or not.
 If this is not the case, then the `PickRandCard()` method is called.
-This takes an array of cards and randomly picks one.
+This takes an array of [cards](#Card) and randomly picks one.
 This card is then returned.
-The linked card object of the returned card will then instantiated in first free `place` object.
+The linked card object of the returned [card](#Card) will then instantiated in first free `place` object.

 Note: "Free" means that the object hasnt any card object as a children

 ##### **Select a Card**
-The range of every card/skill are saved in the scriptableObject in a array.
+The range of every [card](#Card) are saved in the [scriptableObject](#ScriptableObject) in a array.
 If the player only clicks on the card object and does not move, it will be selected.
 This selected card then will trigger a method called ` GenerateSkillTiles()`.
-This method read the saved relative positions in the array of the card/skill and add them to the current position of the user.
+This method read the saved relative positions in the array of the [cards](#Card) and add them to the current position of the user.
 After the calculations the method will instantiate the `highlight` object to the calculated object and save them into a other array called `skillrangeTiles`.
 This will be important for the Combat System

 #### **Important notes**

 ##### ScriptableObject
 - in this project work with scriptableObjects
-- currently there are two types of scriptableObjects(Character, Card)
+- currently there are two types of scriptableObjects(Character, [Card](#Card))
-- ScriptableObject are containers for different values e.g health or mana cost
+- scriptableObject are containers for different values e.g health or mana cost
-- These ScriptableObject also contains some other scripts
+- These scriptableObject also contains some other scripts

 ##### Player
-- this variable has to contains a scriptable Object which was created with the `character.cs`
+- this variable has to contains a [scriptableObject](#ScriptableObject) which was created with the `character.cs`

 ##### Character objects
 - game objects in the scene  which represents a character has to have the `GetStats.cs` script in order to use it with battle menu.
 In addition the game Object will receive stats, which will be necessary for the Combat System

-##### GridGenerator
+##### GridGenerator & AllSkills
-- be sure that you only have one game Object in the scene which the `EditedGridGenerator.cs` script is attached to
+- be sure that you only have one game Object in the scene which the `EditedGridGenerator.cs` script is attached to.
+- the same applies to the `allSkills.cs`

+#### Card
+-> screen shot einfügen
+das gleich auch für character